ucberkeley/savio-training-intro-2017/intro.md

 # Getting access to the system - FCA and condo

-- All regular Berkeley faculty can request 200,000 service units (roughly core-hours) per year through the [Faculty Computing Allowance (FCA)](http://research-it.berkeley.edu/services/high-performance-computing/faculty-computing-allowance)
+- All regular Berkeley faculty can request 300,000 service units (roughly core-hours) per year through the [Faculty Computing Allowance (FCA)](http://research-it.berkeley.edu/services/high-performance-computing/faculty-computing-allowance)
 - Researchers can also purchase nodes for their own priority access and gain access to the shared Savio infrastructure and to the ability to *burst* to additional nodes through the [condo cluster program](http://research-it.berkeley.edu/services/high-performance-computing/condo-cluster-program)
+- Instructors can request an [Instructional Computing Allowance (ICA)](http://research-it.berkeley.edu/services/high-performance-computing/instructional-computing-allowance).

 Faculty/principal investigators can allow researchers working with them to get user accounts with access to the FCA or condo resources available to the faculty member.

-*** CJP: add ICA ***

 # Savio computing nodes